raspberrypilearning/321-make-mentor-guide/en/step_6.md

 + What kind of biome, habitat, geography, or weather system will it have?
 + Will it be based on somewhere in the real world, an imagined planet, or based on a book or movie you enjoy?

 What kind of character will the Player be in your world?
-Will you use a model or make a character from 3D shapes.
+Will you use a model or make a character from 3D shapes?

 ![A strip of examples of very different looking players made from models or created with 3D shapes.](images/player-examples.png)